 Exploring History and Old West Culture

-Yellowstone is in Wyoming, Montana, and Idaho – states full of the history and culture of the Old West, Native Americans, and don’t forget about the dinosaurs.
+Yellowstone is in Wyoming, Montana, and Idaho – states full of attractions of the Old West, Native Americans, mining, and don’t forget about the dinosaurs.
 If you hit some bad weather on your vacation, no worries.
 Just plan a day in one of the many museums in the Yellowstone area.